Military Nurse

 A military nurse on average makes approximately $74,000 per year.
 The basic range begins at around $59,000 a year and tops out at approximately $104,000 a year.
 In addition to their wages and medical expenses, military nurses receive 30 days of paid vacation each year.
 They also are eligible for housing stipends and free health insurance.
 Additionally, nurses called into combat are eligible for hazard pay due to working near a combat zone.

-Becoming a military nurse is not for everyone.
+The military nursing field is not for everyone.
 If nursing and the military both interest you, then a military nursing career may be for you.
 After 20 years of service, you can retire with full honors and a pension.
 You also have the option to re-enter the workforce as a civilian while keeping your military benefits.
 A career as a military nurse is filled with both challenges and opportunities.
 It’s up to you to make the most of them!

 Related: